BenD2525/the_rescuers_p5/README.md

 	- I want to be able to easily access the checkout area.
 - As a current user...
 	- I want to be able to add my details to the payment screen.
-	- I want to be able to use my existing payment details from my profile
 	- I want to be able to pay using Stripe.
 	- I want to receive a confirmation email once my payment has been accepted.